 Request for Proposal (RFP)

 An RFP is procurement’s solicitation sent to potential suppliers with whom a creative relationship or partnership is being considered.
 Typically, the RFP leaves all or part of the precise structure and format of the response to the discretion of the suppliers.
 In fact, the creativity and innovation that suppliers choose to build into their proposals may be used to distinguish one trained vendor from another.
 Later negotiations tend to take more time and be more wide reaching in their impact on the buyer’s business.

-Effective RFPs typically reflect the strategy and short/long-term business objectives, providing detailed insight upon which suppliers will be able to offer a perspective.
+Effective RFPs typically reflect the negotiation strategy and short/long-term business objectives, providing detailed insight upon which suppliers will be able to offer a perspective.
 If there are specific problems to be addressed in the RFP response, those are described along with whatever root cause assessment is available.

 With good procurement training your RFP and RFT should seek specific data, offerings and quotations, and also seek specific questions about the following to assist your later negotiations:

 - The specific items on which the suppliers are proposing